tenzir/threatbus/apps/vast/README.md

 #### Retro Matching

 The `vast-bridge` supports retro matching via the command line option `--retro-match`.
 This instructs the bridge to translate IoCs from Threat Bus to normal VAST queries instead of feeding the IoCs to a live matcher.

 Each result from an IoC query is treated as `Sighting` of that IoC and reported back to Threat Bus.
+You can limit the maximum amount of results returned from VAST via the option `--retro-match-max-events`.

 ### Sighting Context Transformation